You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

-What is the Purpose of a Food Hygiene Inspection?
+Purpose of a Food Hygiene Inspection

-Food hygiene inspections are carried out to ensure that food businesses are complying with food hygiene legislation and that food is safe to eat.
+Food hygiene inspections are carried out to ensure that food businesses are complying with food hygiene legislation so that food is safe to eat.
 The inspector will assess how well your business is implementing controls to prevent harm to customers.
 This includes harm from food poisoning, foodborne illness, foreign bodies in food and food allergens.

 Who Carries Out Food Hygiene Inspections?